tzhu-bio/UMI-ATAC-seq/README.md

 ##  Programs

 ### extract_umi.py
 This program extracts UMIs from Illumina sequence reads and adds them to the fastq read1 header.
-It also remove the ME sequence (AGATGTGTATAAGAGACAG) and the sequence before it .
+It also remove the ME sequence (AGATGTGTATAAGAGACAG) and the sequence before it (both sequence and qualities).
 It reads and writes in FASTQ format .
 This step uses the raw fastq read1 file (.gz).
 **Usage**:extract_umi(`fastq_read1`,`output_file_name`)

 ### rename_fastq_read2_header.py